YottaDB/YDBDoc/AdminOpsGuide/monitoring.rst

 The following suggestions may help with configuring core dump files:

 * Always put cores in a directory having adequate protection and away from normal processing.
 For example, the core file directory may have write-only permissions for protection for almost all users.
-* Set up procedures to remove core dumps and GTM_FATAL_ERROR.ZSHOW_DMP_*.txt when they are no longer needed.
+* Set up procedures to remove core dumps and YDB_FATAL_ERROR.ZSHOW_DMP_*.txt when they are no longer needed.
 * Always configure core file generation in a way that each core gets a distinct name so that new cores do not overwrite old cores.
 YottaDB never overwrites an existing core file even when /proc/sys/kernel/core_uses_pid is set to 0 and /proc/sys/kernel/core_pattern is set to core.
 If there is a file named core in the target core directory, YottaDB renames it to core1 and creates a new core dump file called core.
 Likewise, if core(n) already exists, YottaDB renames the existing core to core(n+1) and creates a new core dump file called core.
-* Here are the possible steps to check core file generation on Ubuntu_x86 running YottaDB r1.10:
+* Here are the possible steps to check core file generation on Ubuntu_x86 running YottaDB r1.20:

   .. parsed-literal::
      $ ulimit -c unlimited
-     $ /usr/local/lib/yottadb/r1.10/ydb
+     $ /usr/local/lib/yottadb/r1.20/ydb
      YDB>zsystem "kill -SIGSEGV "_$j
-     $GTM-F-KILLBYSIGUINFO, YottaDB process 24570 has been killed by a signal 11 from process 24572 with userid number 1000
+     $YDB-F-KILLBYSIGUINFO, YottaDB process 24570 has been killed by a signal 11 from process 24572 with userid number 1000
      $ ls -l core*
-     -rw------- 1 gtmnode jdoe 3506176 Aug 18 14:59 core.24573
+     -rw------- 1 ydbnode jdoe 3506176 Aug 18 14:59 core.24573

 * In order to test your core generation environment, you can also generate a core dump at the YottaDB prompt with a ZMESSAGE 150377788 command.
 * If you do not find the expected dump files and have already enabled core generation on your operating system, check file permissions and quotas settings.